1. Lavorazione pre-CNC: Preparation and Design for Computer Prototypes

 3. Post-lavorazione: Surface Treatment and Finishing

-Dopo la lavorazione del CNC, targeted surface treatment enhances the prototype’s appearance, durata, and user experience.
+Dopo la lavorazione CNC, targeted surface treatment enhances the prototype’s appearance, durabilità, e l'esperienza dell'utente.

 3.1 Deburring and Polishing

-- Use 400-mesh sandpaper to remove machining burrs on plastic parts; per parti metalliche, use a round file (per buchi) and flat file (per i bordi) to eliminate sharp corners.
+- Use 400-mesh sandpaper to remove machining burrs on plastic parts; per parti metalliche, use a round file (per i buchi) and flat file (for edges) to eliminate sharp corners.

-- Usa l'aria compressa (0.5-0.8 MPA) to blow out debris from small holes (PER ESEMPIO., motherboard standoff holes) and vent slots.
+- Use compressed air (0.5-0.8 MPa) to blow out debris from small holes (per esempio., motherboard standoff holes) and vent slots.

-- Per parti in lega di alluminio: Use vibration grinding (1-2 ore) to achieve a matte finish; for high-gloss effects, perform mechanical polishing with 800-1200 mesh sandpaper followed by a wool wheel with polishing paste.
+- For aluminum alloy parts: Use vibration grinding (1-2 ore) to achieve a matte finish; for high-gloss effects, perform mechanical polishing with 800-1200 mesh sandpaper followed by a wool wheel with polishing paste.

 - For acrylic panels: Utilizzo 1000-1500 mesh sandpaper for wet sanding, then polish with acrylic-specific polish to restore transparency (light transmittance ≥90%).